-APPROVED BY RESOLUTION OF THE

-DEVELOPMENT REVIEW BOARD OF THE

-TOWN OF MIDDLEBURY, VERMONT

-SUBJECT TO THE REQUIREMENTS AND

-CONDITIONS OF THE DECISION DATED

-DAY OF, 20

-SIGNED THIS DAY OF

-, 20

-BYy of

-,

-20

-(DRB CHAIR)

-TOWN CLERK'S OFFICE

-TOWN OF MII ODLEBURY, VT

-day of , 20

-o'clock Minutes M

-Rec'd and recorded as Map #

-ATTEST:

-(TOWN C LERK)
+APPROVED BY RESOLUTION OF THE DEVELOPMENT REVIEW BOARD OF THE TOWN OF MIDDLEBURY, VERMONT SUBJECT TO THE REQUIREMENTS AND CONDITIONS OF THE DECISION DATED DAY OF, 20 SIGNED THIS DAY OF , 20 TOWN CLERK'S OFFICE TOWN OF MIDDLEBURY, VT day of, 20 o'clockMinutesM Rec'd and recorded as Map # BY, 20y of, 20 ATTEST:(TOWN CLERK)

 III.
-Approval of subdivision plats not filed and recorded within this 180- day period shall expire.
+Approval shall expire for subdivision plats not filed and recorded within this 180- day period.
 As provided in 24 VSA (b)(1) the Administrative Officer may grant one 90-day extension for plat filing in the event the applicant documents that other required local and/or state permits are still pending.